Author Archives: M K

 From the table above we can observe that two type of hardware boards are needed:

-1. IOT modules/sensorBoards: These boards typically have sensors, low power consuming micro controllers , radio’s , actuators, displays etc. They are typically powered through battery or make be connected to supply outlet.
+1. IOT modules/sensor Boards: These PCB boards typically have sensors, low power consuming micro controllers , radio’s , actuators, displays etc. They are typically powered through battery or make be connected to supply outlet.
 One of the most innovative IOT modules i admire is available at link with a video of its use case

-2. IOT gateways: A gateway acts as a bridge between the IOT modules/sensor boards and the cloud.
-Typical gateway boards would need to connect to multiple IOT sensor boards while parsing the information and passing it to the cloud.
+2. IOT gateways: A gateway acts as a bridge between the IOT modules/sensor PCB boards and the cloud.
+Typical gateway boards would need to connect to multiple IOT sensor PCB boards while parsing the information and passing it to the cloud.
 Security of the data and the gateway is must to prevent misuse.
 The hardware typically contains:

 1. Processor core running above 600Mhz core frequency.
 Having security engines to encrypt the data is a must.
 Must support the following interfaces